ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 (auxiliary fixtures, methods, classes, variables, configurations).
 In this way tests can be used as a source of documentation (written in a programming language rather than plain English) which is extremely useful for integration testing.
+However, for complex tests, some commenting may still be useful to guide subsequent test maintainers.

 5.7 Continuous integration
 ---------------------------------------